On $W_{1+\infty}$ $n$-algebra: The many-body system in the lowest Landau level

+The infinite conserved operators (\ref{Nwalgebra}) also form the $W_{1+\infty}$ algebra.
+However, they do not yield the nontrivial $n$-algebra except for

-Here we should like to draw attention to the fact that the symmetry (\ref{conclusion}) is not only determined by the superindex of the generators, but also the number of electrons $N$.
-It represents a remarkable property of the many-body system (\ref{Hamiltonian2}).
-In the limit $N\rightarrow \infty$, it can be observed that there are no closed $n$-ary algebras for the conserved operators, except for the $W_{1+\infty}$ algebra.
+Here we should like to draw attention to the fact that the symmetry (\ref{conclusion}) is different from (\ref{nullsubalg}).
+It is not only determined by the superindex of the generators, but also the number of electrons $N$.
+For the triple operators $(\bar W_m^r, \bar J, \bar H)$, we also have (\ref{w0jh}).
+However, not as the case of single electron, (\ref{w0rjh}) does not hold.